Reviews You Can Rely On

 Credit: Ally Arcuri

 Another element we look at when it comes to foot protection is how well the heel collar protects and prevents sand from coming in.
-While none of the shoes we tested are completely impervious to sand being flung in through the heel collar, shoes with thicker cushions and more-contoured construction scored higher.
+While most of the shoes we tested are completely impervious to sand being flung in through the heel collar, shoes with thicker cushions and more contoured construction scored higher.
+Hoka's latest carbon-plated shoe, the Hoka Tecton X 3, actually comes with an attached ankle gaiter to avoid this problem.
+The attached gaiter might not suit all runners for a variety of reasons, but we certainly enjoyed it.

-If you are a trail runner who hates getting sand or small pebbles in your shoes, we recommend investing in a pair of ankle gaiters (see our review of our favorite gaiters we've tested).
+If you are a trail runner who hates getting sand or small pebbles in your shoes, we recommend investing in a pair of ankle gaiters (see our analysis of the many pairs of gaiters we've tested).
 Typically rather affordable, gaiters adhere to the back side of your shoe via a double-stick tape that is included with them, though many trail shoes come with a ready-to-use piece of velcro on the heel cup.
 Gaiters typically have hooks or bungees on the front that can anchor to the D-loops often found on trail shoes.

-All factors combined, the Salomon Speedcross 6 is our go-to recommendation for sloppy, obstacle-riddled terrain, partly because of its awesome protection.
+All factors combined, the Salomon Speedcross 6 is one of our favorite recommendations for sloppy, obstacle-riddled terrain, partly because of its awesome protection.
 It has a burly toe bumper and a super finely woven mesh upper.
 When testing each shoe's ability to prevent sand and other trail debris from infiltrating, the upper mesh is hugely important.
 The Speedcross does a great job deflecting water as you splash through puddles, though it takes longer to dry because it lacks lightness and breathability.
+A step down from the Speedcross's intensity is another Salomon option, the Thundercross.
+Built to be a bit softer and more approachable, the Thundercross is a highly capable shoe that doesn't feel like it's built for breaking trail.

 trail running shoes womens - the speedcross 6 is built to keep out everything you run through and...